 Learning to code is not an easy task.
 Many people try to learn a new programming language only to be confronted with a wall-like learning curve.
 Programming books often introduce completely new concepts by the dozen, and online programs can be poorly paced or poorly written.

 Another contributing factor to this problem is access.
-Not many people have enough time to be on their computer for long courses or for hours of coding practice, and some people don’t have laptops or desktop computers in the first place.
+Not many people have enough time to be on their computer for long courses or for hours of coding practice.
+Some people don’t even have laptops or desktop computers in the first place.

 Enter the Grasshopper app.
-This app is designed to be an introduction to programming for those entirely new to it and to help those with some programming knowledge pick up some skills.
+This app is user friendly and designed to be an introduction to programming for those entirely new to it.
+It also helps those with some programming knowledge pick up some skills.
 Let’s take an in-depth look at this app and see how it stands up.

 Grasshopper is especially targeted at those with little to no coding experience, with its short, easy-to-digest lessons.
-The app teaches fundamentals like functions, variables, and methods.
+The app teaches coding lessons that includes: fundamentals like functions, variables, and methods.
 It rewards participants with awards and certificates for completing each course.
 While the career value of these is debatable, they give the user a sense of real progress.

 Grasshopper seems to have been conceived by a brainstorming session where the first question was, ‘What are all of the barriers to entry when learning to code?’

 This is both a benefit and a drawback for the course.
 Users get a chance to try basic programming fundamentals quickly and without the burden of an in-depth explanation.
 However, at the same time, the course tends to hold the learner’s hand.
-While Grasshopper’s activities are great ways to introduce beginners to coding concepts, learners will likely need more training to code outside of the app after they complete the courses.
+Grasshopper’s activities are great ways to introduce beginners to coding concepts.
+Learners will likely need more training to code outside the app after they complete the courses.

-The Grasshopper app mitigates the time requirement needed to learn coding fundamentals by teaching in short lessons that users move through progressively.
+The Grasshopper app mitigates the time requirement needed to learn coding fundamentals.
+This is by teaching in short lessons that users move through progressively challenging levels as you develop your abilities.
 It’s built to be used in tiny amounts of time, like while waiting in line or during a commute.
 The app’s activities allow users to learn something new in moments, making it something users can squeeze into almost any busy schedule.

 Keeping it interesting